jaupi-enrico/project-computerScience-tpi/README.md

    git clone https://github.com/jaupi-enrico/project-computerScience-tpi.git
    ```
 2. Explore the `/docs` and `/design` folders to view the project documentation and UI prototypes.
 3. Open the included Figma links or `.fig` files to explore the full interface design.
+4. Run the web server by running the command `node main.js` in the `/src` folder
+5. Connect to `http://localhost:3000/` to use the web app
-4. Use this repository as a **realistic reference** for structuring future TPI or software design projects.
+6. Use this repository as a **realistic reference** for structuring future TPI or software design projects.

 ---